jkevinturado/fcc_react_randomquotemachine/README.md

 ### Front-End Development Libraries

-This is a project to build a Random Quote Machine.
-Using ReactJS and customized css and also using SASS.
+This is a project to build a Random Quote Machine, I've decided to ReactJS and customized css using SASS.

-This is a organize code build with best practices while in codepen you may see the code in whole.
+This is a organized code build with best practices applied, while in codepen you may see the code in a whole.
 You may download this file for your referrence.

 ### Preview: